IBM/aspera-cli/README.md

 ### Configuration

-The preview generator is run as a user, preferably a regular user (not root).
+The preview generator should be executed as a non-user.
 When using object storage, any user can be used, but when using local storage it is usually better to use the user `xfer`, as uploaded files are under this identity: this ensures proper access rights. (we will assume this)

 Like any `ascli` commands, parameters can be passed on command line or using a configuration [option preset](#lprt).
 The configuration file must be created with the same user used to run so that it is properly used on runtime.

-The `xfer` user has a special protected shell: `aspshell`, so changing identity requires specification of alternate shell:
+The `xfer` user has a special protected shell: `aspshell`, so in order to update the configuration, and when changing identity, specify an alternate shell.
+E.g.:

 ```bash
 su -s /bin/bash - xfer